bctnry/PushEject/README.md

 times it's literal shit.

 ## Are you gonna support Windows/Linux/FreeBSD/OpenBSD/OpenIndiana/etc...
 That actually depends on what language I would use.
+I decided to use python because till now I have been working with python for three whole months, (unfortunately) making python the language I'm most familiar with.

+## Any recommendation on doujins?
+Haha.
+Even if you know I'm not gonna recommend any. <del>Sayori's and kikurage's are good though.</del>